 8. Never send an angry or contentious email.
 Email is forever, and you don’t want to damage professional relationships in the heat of emotion.
 Sometimes writing an angry letter is cathartic.
 If you must write an angry email, save it for later and then revise extensively or delete.
 If a confrontation is necessary, a conversation in person or on the phone is almost always best.
 In this case, you may want to email to request a phone meeting or in person meeting.
 In general, emails leave too much room for misunderstanding.

-9. Never “reply all” (unless you absolutely must).
-If the sender was qualified to send the group email, typically they can be relied on to be the point person who collates the responses.
-If using the “reply all” feature really seems necessary, you are probably having a conversation that would be better (and more efficiently) had face-to-face.
+9. When to “reply all”.
+If the sender was qualified to send a large group email, typically they can be relied on to be the point person who collates the responses.
+If the sender is sending to a small group (think you, your advisor, a collaborator, and their student), you should reply all to keep the conversation ‘public.’